joseneto/fusionwebapp/README.md

 FusionWebApp
 ============

-FusionwebApp is a set of Java Frameworks for Rapid Development of Enterprise Web Applications.
+FusionWebApp is a set of Java Frameworks for Rapid Development of Enterprise Web Applications.
 It is a project fully configured and ready for you to start your own web applications.
-And the best part is that FusionWebApp is completely customizable, it is a maven project built upon the following frameworks:
+Totally Customizable, it is a maven project built upon the following frameworks:

 + Jquery EasyUI
 + Sitemesh